 Many transport interactions involve empty backhauls since it is uncommon to have a perfect match between an inbound and a return trip.
 Commuting patterns involve imbalanced flows and empty return trips.
-For international trade, imbalances between imports and exports have an impact on transport costs.
-This is especially the case for container transportation since trade imbalances imply the repositioning of empty containers that must be taken into account in the total transport costs.
+For international trade, imbalances between imports and exports impact transport costs.
+This is especially the case for container transportation since trade imbalances imply the repositioning of empty containers that must be considered in the total transport costs.
 Consequently, if a trade balance is strongly negative (more imports than exports), transport costs for imports tend to be higher than for exports.
 Significant transport rate imbalances have emerged along major trade routes.
-The same condition applies at the national and local levels where freight flows are often unidirectional, implying empty backhaul movements.
+The same condition applies at the national and local levels, where freight flows are often unidirectional (e.g. from a port terminal to a distribution center), implying empty backhaul movements.

 e.
 Infrastructures and modes

-The efficiency and capacity of transport modes and terminals have a direct impact on transport costs.
+The efficiency and capacity of transport modes and terminals directly impact transport costs.
 Poor infrastructures imply higher transport costs, delays, and adverse economic consequences.
 More developed transport systems tend to have lower transport costs since they are more reliable, connected, and can handle more movements.

-Different transport costs characterize different modes since each has their own capacity limitations and operational conditions.
+Different transport costs characterize different modes since each has its own capacity limitations and operational conditions.
 A core aspect concerns the suitability of modes according to the distance involved and the nature of what is being carried.
-When two or more modes are directly competing for the same market, the outcome often results in lower transport costs and the development of niches.
-Containerized transportation permitted a significant reduction in freight transport rates worldwide by allowing relatively small transport units (containers) to be carried in massified loads.
+When two or more modes directly compete for the same market, the outcome often results in lower transport costs and the development of niches.
+Containerized transportation significantly reduced freight transport rates worldwide by allowing relatively small transport units (containers) to be carried in massified loads.

 f.
 Competition, regulation, and subsidies

-Concerns the complex competitive and regulatory environment in which transportation takes place.
-Transport services taking place over highly competitive segments tend to be of lower cost than on segments with limited competition (oligopoly or monopoly).
+Transportation involves a complex competitive and regulatory environment.
+Transport services taking place over highly competitive segments tend to be of lower cost than in segments with limited competition (oligopoly or monopoly).
 International competition has favored concentration in many segments of the transport industry, namely maritime and air modes.
-Regulations, such as tariffs, cabotage laws, labor, security, and safety impose additional transport costs, particularly in developing economies.
+Regulations, such as tariffs, cabotage laws, labor, security, and safety, impose additional transport costs, particularly in developing economies.

 g.
 Surcharges, taxes and tolls

-Surcharges refer to an array of fees, often set in an arbitrary fashion, to reflect temporary conditions that may impact on the costs assumed by the transporter.
+Surcharges refer to an array of fees, often set arbitrarily, to reflect temporary conditions that may impact the costs assumed by the transporter.
 They also take place when fares are regulated, leaving the operator to find alternative sources of revenue.
-The most common are fuel surcharges, security fees, geopolitical risk premiums, and additional baggage fees.
+Fuel surcharges, security fees, geopolitical risk premiums, and additional baggage fees are the most common.
 The passenger transport industry, particularly airlines, has become dependent on a wide array of surcharges as a source of revenue for operators.
 Yield management is another form of surcharge where a transport service provider changes its rate according to fluctuations in demand.

-Transport activities are often taxed, such as vehicle sales taxes and registration fees.
-Fuel taxes are the most significant form of taxation levied by governments with revenues often used to cover maintenance and infrastructure investment costs.
-Tolls are also commonly levied on the usage of transportation assets, particularly at bottlenecks such as bridges and tunnels.
+Transport activities such as vehicle sales taxes and registration fees are often taxed.
+Fuel taxes are the most significant form of taxation levied by governments, with revenues often used to cover maintenance and infrastructure investment costs.
+Tolls are also commonly levied on using transportation assets, particularly at bottlenecks such as bridges and tunnels.

 3. Types of Transport Costs